First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN) Sees Strong Trading Volume

-First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN) shares saw unusually-strong trading volume on Thursday .
-Approximately 7,552 shares were traded during mid-day trading, a decline of 98% from the previous session’s volume of 310,356 shares.The stock last traded at $240.29 and had previously closed at $237.13.
+Shares of First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN) saw strong trading volume on Wednesday .
+5,785 shares traded hands during trading, a decline of 98% from the previous session’s volume of 307,593 shares.The stock last traded at $239.39 and had previously closed at $236.80.

 First Trust Dow Jones Internet Index Fund (the Fund) seeks investment results that correspond generally to the price and yield of an equity index called the Dow Jones Internet Composite Index (the Index).
 The Fund will normally invest at least 90% of its total assets in common stocks that comprise the Index.